Event Loop Guide: How JavaScript Async Code Actually Gets Scheduled

 • Promise continuations

-At a beginner level, three concepts are enough to start:
+At a beginner level, three ideas are enough to build a solid mental model:

 • call stack